-To be quite honest, this isn’t really a ‘budget’ helmet.
+To be quite honest, this isn’t really a ‘budget’ mountain bike helmet.
 It’s not expensive- for sure, but somehow Kali has created a very good helmet, but with a very low price tag.
 No ‘budget’ helmet would have a dual-density EPS composite fusion liner (which means it has two foam layers, one reducing the energy from high-speed crashes, and one from slower crashes).
-It is light, and has 12 well-placed vents, and is incredibly comfortable.
+It is light, has 12 well-placed vents, and is incredibly comfortable.

 The Maya 2.0 has an anti-microbial liner and a dual-ratcheting head-band adjustment system.
-The visor is adjustable and made durable to it stays in place while you are riding.
+The visor is adjustable and made durable so it stays in place while you are riding.
 It is an excellently designed low-profile helmet, offering protection and comfort at an incredible price.

 Here are our top low profile full face/convertible mountain bike helmets.
 For more convertible helmets, check out our favourites here.